Protect your Pipes from the Cold

 - Call a licensed plumber if you cannot locate the frozen section, you are unable to reach it, or you are unable to thaw it.

 - Pipes outside your home may freeze, especially if exposed to air.
-Since moving water does not freeze, it is suggested to leave a faucet dripping at the lowest level of the house to prevent this type the pipes from freezing.
+Since moving water does not freeze, it is suggested to leave a faucet dripping at the lowest level of the house to prevent the pipes from freezing.
 If outside pipes do freeze, you should apply heat to slowly thaw the pipes and allow the water to flow.
 Never attempt to thaw pipes using an open flame of any kind.

 For emergency service inside your home contact a licensed plumber.
 Call the DC Water 24-hour emergency hotline at 202-612-3400 for water emergencies on public property.